dibiso-upsaclay/dibiso-latex-templates/README.md

 This work is dual-licensed under GPL 3.0 (GNU General Public License v3.0 only) or LPPL 1.3c (LaTeX Project Public License v1.3c).
 You can choose between one of them if you use this work.

-Design: Delphine Le Piolet, Laili Rahimie, Romain Thomas
+Design: Henri Bretel, Robin Millman, Delphine Le Piolet, Laili Rahimie, Romain Thomas

 DOI: https://doi.org/10.5281/zenodo.17251825
 Repository: https://github.com/dibiso-upsaclay/dibiso-latex-templates/